orangekame3/gpt-mcp/README.md

 An MCP (Model Context Protocol) server that provides access to OpenAI's models through Claude.

+> [!NOTE]:
-> **Note**: This project is strongly inspired by [yoshiko-pg/o3-search-mcp](https://github.com/yoshiko-pg/o3-search-mcp).
+> This project is strongly inspired by [yoshiko-pg/o3-search-mcp](https://github.com/yoshiko-pg/o3-search-mcp).
 While o3-search-mcp focuses on the o3 model, this server extends the concept to support all OpenAI models with similar web search capabilities.

 ## Features